StevenEddies/edc/README.md

 ### Customisation

-From a terminal within the extracted `edc` folder, run `nano var/config.yaml` to edit the configuration file.
+Edit `var/config.yaml` within the extracted `edc` folder (if using terminal, you can run `nano var/config.yaml` from that folder).
 It should look something like this:

     ---
     users: